miku/blobproc/README.md

 status: not implemented, just a sketch and notes

+For a constant influx of PDF files, we wanted to have a tiny, event-based component that would apply processing to those files, using a hotfolder.

 A webhook server that can receive raw bytes and execute commands.
 Original use
 case: Receiving scholarly PDF documents and running a few derivations on them.